Suggested links

 A person may develop pleural mesothelioma after breathing in asbestos fibers.
 Pleural mesothelioma causes symptoms like shortness of breath and chest pain.

-It is important to talk to your doctor if you are experiencing symptoms, even if you are unsure if you were exposed to asbestos.
+Talk to your doctor if you are experiencing any of these symptoms, even if you don’t know if you were ever exposed to asbestos.
 Early detection is the best way to treat malignant pleural mesothelioma before it spreads.

 Pleural Mesothelioma Causes